akmlrnyn/EmployeeManagement-Pt.GLC/README.md

 ## Collaborative Project

-This is a website-based application that we created for the needs of PT GLC Indonesia, this is an HR application for managing employee data there.
+This is a website-based application that we created for the needs of PT GLC Indonesia, this is an HRD application for managing employee data there.

 ### Contributors